-Figure 1: Engagement vs. length (Social Buffer)
+Figure 1: Engagement vs. length ( (Wistia, 2016))

 Data Selection

-This study utilizes a robust data set of survey responses for Cinemark Theaters, a top movie theater chain in the United States and Latin America.
+This study utilizes a robust data set of survey responses for Cinemark Theaters, a top movie theater chain in the United States and Latin America (Cinemark, n.d.).
 The survey in question was administered in early 2016 across the United States, and yielded over 2000 complete responses.
-Through careful data analysis, our aim is to understand what consumers find compelling about the movie theater experience, and how this ultimately impact their purchase decisions.
+Through careful data analysis, our aim is to understand what consumers find compelling about the movie theater experience, and how this ultimately impacts their purchase decisions.

 Age Dispersion of Respondents